 It was not until later, while bringing up four children and studying music and English literature part-time at the University of Western Australia, that I resurrected my long-lost desire to write, finally graduating in 2000 with First Class Honours in Creative Writing.

 I went on to do a PhD in Writing at Edith Cowan University, after being awarded a postgraduate scholarship.
 My thesis, a novel and exegesis, earned me the Dean’s prize in 2008.

 My debut novel, Finding Jasper, was published by Margaret River Press in 2012.
-It has recently been long listed for the 2013 Dobbie Award.
+In 2013, it was long listed for the 2013 Dobbie Award.

-For many years I have lived in the Perth suburb of Claremont in an old Federation house.
+For many years I have lived in Perth in an old Federation house.
 Occasionally I travel to exciting, out-of-the-way places, but still enjoy retreating to the natural beauty of the South West with my husband whenever I can.